Pool56/An-AI-Agent-for-Water-Visualization/README.md

 ### Other non-Microsoft technologies used

 - [NX software](https://plm.sw.siemens.com/en-US/nx/) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
+- NX software is used for three- dimensional simulation of aspects such as force which it is able to offer information of how the different  structures are impacted by factors such as temperature.
+- It is used in the solution by placing the analytical information into Microsoft Copilot which provides more detailed data which could aid water engineers to make accurate decisions

 - [AutoCAD](https://en.wikipedia.org/wiki/AutoCAD) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
-- Was used in the design of braille material
+- Was used in the design of braille material, for this solution AutoCAD guided us in determining dimensions to use for construction of Braille material

 ### Solution architecture
 Diagram and step-by-step description of the flow of our solution: